Federal Emergency Management Agency (FEMA): How It Works, What It Provides

 Modern-Day Emergency Response

 Today, FEMA encompasses many roles belonging to other agencies or departments before the massive restructuring in 2002, a part of the presidential reorganization plan.
 While FEMA primarily exists to implement the emergency assistance act and help with major disasters, FEMA employees are also tasked with providing temporary housing, which we saw on a large scale in the aftermath of Hurricane Katrina.
-FEMA also coordinates a host of law enforcement functions since so many tasks from the Department of Justice were thrust on them.
-Also, FEMA manages domestic nuclear incident response efforts that would decontaminate victims in the event of a nuclear emergency.
-Severe storms are just the tip of the iceberg for the Federal Emergency Management Agency.

-How Does The Federal Government Help With Individual Assistance
+How Does the Federal Government Help With Individual Assistance?

 While the Federal Emergency Management Agency is usually tasked with providing resources and playing a major part in disaster assistance to states, local governments, and other disaster relief agencies, that is not all they are limited to.
 FEMA also manages a swath of disaster assistance to aid disaster victims in getting back on their feet.